dotnet/msbuild/documentation/livelogger/Opt-In-Mechanism.md

 The LiveLogger presents the user with the build's most relevant information at the time, automatically hiding all the information that is no longer relevant (as to prevent huge log outputs).
 However, many users might find this not very useful (or even counterproductive) such as those using a terminal without proper ANSI support or when redirecting the output to a file.
 For that reason, the users must be able to turn this feature on/off at will.

 # Proposal
-Using the `/livelogger` or `/ll` command line switches, users are able to opt-in and use the FancyLogger, EXCEPT when:
+Using the `/livelogger` or `/ll` command line switches, users are able to opt-in and use the LiveLogger, EXCEPT when:
 - The terminal does not support ANSI codes or color
  - Output is redirected to a file or pipe